Canon 750D vs Fujifilm XP120

 It is notable that the 750D has a hotshoe, while the XP120 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 750D and the XP120 have been discontinued, but can regularly be found used on eBay.
+Both the 750D and the XP120 have been discontinued, but can regularly be found used on ebay.
 The 750D was replaced by the Canon 800D, while the XP120 was followed by the Fujifilm XP130.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 750D and XP120 can be found, respectively, in the Canon 750D Manual (free pdf) or the online Fujifilm XP120 Manual.

 So how do things add up?
 Is the Canon 750D better than the Fujifilm XP120 or vice versa?
 The listing below highlights the relative strengths of the two models.